dm4ml/motion/docs/getting-started/concepts.md

 - Components can have many flows, each with their own key, serve operation, and update operation(s).
 - Components can only have one serve operation per key.
 - The `serve` operation is run on the main thread, while the `update` operation is run in the background.
 You directly get access to `serve` results, but `update` results are not accessible unless you read values from the state dictionary.
-- `serve` results are cached, with a default expiration time of 24 hours.
+- `serve` results are cached, with a default discard time of 24 hours.
 If you run a component twice on the same flow key-value pair, the second run will return the result of the first run.
 To override the caching behavior, see the [API docs](/motion/api/component-instance/#motion.instance.ComponentInstance.run).
 - `update` operations are processed sequentially in first-in-first-out (FIFO) order.
 This allows state to be updated incrementally.
 To handle backpressure, update operations can be configured to expire after a certain amount of time or after a certain number of new update operations have been added to the queue.
-See the [API docs](/motion/api/component/#motion.ExpirePolicy) for how to use `ExpirePolicy`.
+See the [API docs](/motion/api/component/#motion.DiscardPolicy) for how to use `DiscardPolicy`.

 ## Example Component